iapyeh/sshscript/v2/tutorial.md

             $ssh-keygen -t rsa -N ''
 ```

-### 🌎🐍 Invoke an interactive console to run commands on remote host using the SSHScript module
+### 🌎🐍 Invoke an interactive console on remote host using the SSHScript module

 ```
 import sshscript